The Definitive Guide to Org Charts

 Org charts help you fill “impossible to fill” openings.
 For example, data science and artificial intelligence searches are notoriously challenging, so much so that news of the shortage made the New York Times in Tech Giants Are Paying Huge Salaries for Scarce A.I.
 Talent.
 What’s an employer supposed to do with that information?

 Increasingly, our clients are asking us to deliver org chart research with our State of the Market intelligence reports to inform their thinking about what kind of talent they need.
 The intelligence report helps our clients figure out what talent pools to target and what to avoid.
 It also tells them how other companies are coping with the shortage.
 The report details what perks and benefits they offer to attract and retain talent.
-Increasingly, clients are conducting this research to inform corporate and talent acquisition strategy before they initiate a critical executive or technology search.
+Increasingly, clients are conducting this research to inform corporate and talent acquisition strategies before they initiate a critical executive or technology search.

 Org charts, when combined with intelligence reports, enable you to spot patterns you would not otherwise see.
 Imagine all the responsibilities executives and technologists have at leading companies.
 Their activities generate information ripe for analysis.
 Intelligence reports focused on the talent ecosystem help a company become more competitive and more profitable.